JAForbes/blog/posts/Google Glass.md

 Glass will be great for documentarians, home movies, historical records, and lots of other stuff.

 But what most interests me.
 Combined with streaming services, Google Glass will create a new kind of embedded media broadcast.
-Citizens, on the sideless of conflict, unrest and oppression will be able to share their eyes with billions of people instantly.
-I am excited that the audience of these broadcasts will evaporate silent crimes.
+Citizens, on the sidelines of conflict, unrest and oppression will be able to share their eyes with billions of people instantly.
+I am excited that the audience of these broadcasts may evaporate silent crimes.

 And I know Google sees that as the future.
 And that is why they bought Twitch.tv.
 And that is why I am also afraid.
 I am scared about those recordings sitting on Google's servers, being automatically shared with ad partners.
 I am afraid that society will become so accepting of being filmed by their peers, that they will accept and expect to be filmed by their governments.